 The River remains very low (making fishing in some places very difficult).
 BLACK CRAPPIE action is improving in the coves up and down the river.
-Target the backwaters with small shiners.
-SMALLMOUTH BASS (some fish up to 4 lbs) are providing action in the river both above Hartford and downstream, where recent catches included a 4.63 lb beauty.
+Target the backwaters with small shiners, silver grubs, or small Rapalas.
+SMALLMOUTH BASS have been reported as hit or miss in the riverfrom Hartford upstream.
 NORTHERN PIKE fishing is reported as good in the main stem and coves.
 Fish have been caught from the Hartford area downstream to Chapman Pond.
-LARGEMOUTH BASS are being caught (but you have to work for them) in the Hartford to Haddam area.
+LARGEMOUTH BASS are being caught (also hit or miss) in the Hartford to Haddam area.
 CARP are providing action in coves and in the mainstem (Hartford to Middletown area).